 5) Strengthen the navel chakra and get a massive ab workout.

 Forget straining your neck with traditional crunches.
 Breath of Fire tones your deepest set of abs (the transverse abdominis) and also your solar plexus.
+This is because this fast breathing technique relies on the abdominal muscles to push the exhalation out.
+When done rapidly, as with this pranayama exercise, you are repeatedly flexing your abdominal muscles in quick succession.
+As you can imagine, this is a major ab workout.
 If you’re someone who wants to be able to step their foot through from downward dog or float up into inversions, this breathing technique is going to get you there.

 6) Crazy energizing!

 Ever feel you’re in a “blah” cycle?
 Maybe at around 4 P.M. every day?
 Breath of Fire is even better than coffee.
 It stimulates your whole system, energizes your brain, and it’s so easy.
 You’ll feel as high as you do after a 30-minute run after only doing it for three minutes.
 That’s certainly a time-saving hack!